 The try-catch

-block in C# is used to capture and handle exceptions (errors) that may occur during the execution of a program.
+block in C# is used to catch and handle exceptions (errors) that may occur during the execution of a program.

 An exception is an unexpected event that interrupts the normal flow of the program.
-The goal of the try-catch
+The purpose of the try-catch

 block is to allow the program to respond to these events in a controlled manner, rather than terminating abruptly.